sudoroom/doorjam/README.md

 # License and copyright

-GPLv3+

-Copyright 2014 Marc Juul

-# Known bugs

-If the program is killed (or dies) then the program will stall on next startup until an rfid chip is scanned.
-This is because of this problem: https://github.com/camme/node-nfc/issues/9
+Most code is GPLv3+ and copyright 2014 Marc Juul + other contributors (see commit log).
+However, the files in `lib/hid_parser/` have their own license and copyright notices at the top of each file.